kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Hooker, Richard. _The Works of Mr. Richard Hooker … in Eight Books of Ecclesiastical Polity_.
 London: Thomas Newcomb for Andrew Crook, 1666.

-James I and VI. _The Kings Maiesties Declaration to His Subiects, Concerning Lawfull Sports to Be Vsed England and Wales_.
+James I and VI. _The Kings Majesties Declaration to His Subjects, Concerning Lawfull Sports to Be Used England and Wales_.
 London: Bonham Norton and John Bill, 1618.

 'Mrs. Thornton to Her Husband, 18 October 1664', reproduced in _The Autobiography of Mrs. Alice Thornton of East Newton, Co.
 York_, edited by Charles Jackson, Surtees Society 62.
 Durham: Andrews & Co., 1875.